 In patients with type1 diabetes, the cells of the pancreas are destroyed by the body’s immune cells.
 There is lack of insulin the body and insulin needs to be given from outside.

 In patients with type 2 diabetes, there is failure of insulin to act (insulin resistance) as well as a reduction in the production of insulin.
 As the duration of diabetes progresses, patients will have progressive reduction in the production of insulin.

-Patients with type 2 diabetes mellitus diagnosed for the first time with high sugars are preferably managed with insulin.
-When patients with T2DM on oral diabetic agents fail to maintain good blood sugar control, they should be started on insulin.
-There is no reason to believe that insulin is the last resort and can be started at any stage of type 2 DM.
-Patients with T2DM planned for surgery, developing an acute infection or a heart attack should also be managed with insulin.
+People with type 2 diabetes mellitus diagnosed for the first time with high sugars are preferably managed with insulin.
+When people with T2DM on oral glucose lowering drugs fail to maintain good blood sugar control, they should be considered for injectable treatments.
+Insulin is the commonest form of injection used in people with diabetes.
+There is no reason to believe that insulin is the last resort, and can be started at any stage of type 2 DM.
+People with T2DM planned for surgery, developing an acute infection or a heart attack should also be managed with insulin.

+Insulin is a very safe drug.
 If you don’t match insulin for food and activity, you may have low sugars (hypoglycemia).
+There can be various other reasons why low blood sugars can occur in a person with diabetes.
+This can be due to missing of food, insulin dosing mistakes, excessive or unplanned exercise or additional medicines that are taken with insulin.
 Insulin seldom causes allergy.
 If the needles are not used with sterile precautions, they can cause infections.
 The fatty tissue at the site of injection can become bulged out (lipohypertrophy) or thinned out (lipoatrophy)